Burngreave (ward): Fir Vale

-Crabtree Ponds nature reserve

 Crabtree Ponds is a Wildlife Trust for Sheffield and Rotherham nature reserve at Fir Vale.
-It was originally an ornamental pond for Crabtree Lodge, built in the 19th Century.
+It was originally an ornamental pond for Crabtree Lodge, built in the nineteenth century.
 Fish such as rudd, roach, perch, crucian carp, sticklebacks and eels can be found at the site.
 Amphibians at the reserve are smooth and palmate newt, frogs and toads.
 Pipistrelle, Daubenton's and Leisler's bats have been seen feeding at the ponds.
 The surrounding woodland is dominated by sycamore, poplar and ash.
 Blue tits, great tits, treecreepers, woodpeckers, and wrens also breed at the nature reserve.